 Students residing within the District’s boundaries who attend private, parochial, or home schools shall not be eligible for the after-school tutorial program.

+Because the Kentucky request to the U. S. Dept. of Education for flexibility was granted, the following provision is waived through the 2013-2014 school year.

 Supplemental Educational Services

 Eligible students shall be provided supplemental educational services (SES).
 “Eligible students” mean all students from low-income families who attend Title I schools that are in their second year of school improvement, in corrective action, or in restructuring.
 “Supplemental educational services” means additional academic instruction designed to increase students’ academic achievement such as tutoring, remediation, distance-learning technologies, or other educational interventions provided by state-approved service providers outside of the regular school day.